-When you carry anything on board that has batteries or needs to be charged, it pays to ensure that you have all of the chargers and extra batteries that you need for the entirety of the trip.
+When you carry anything on board that has batteries or needs to be charged, it pays to ensure that you have all the chargers and extra batteries that you need for the entirety of the trip.

-This can be a real pain when it comes to capturing memories of your cruise and you spend the whole time trying to conserve battery life to allow it make the distance of the trip if at all possible.
+This can be a real pain when it comes to capturing memories of your cruise and you spend the whole time trying to conserve battery life to allow it to make the distance of the trip if at all possible.

 4. Emergency contact list